 - my network places in windows 7

-- where is my network places on windows 7
+- my network places on windows 7

 - How to Change and Use Timezone (Tzutil) in Windows 7